 - Possibility to involve persona

-- Misspelled user stories – what’s wrong with them?
+- Examples of incorrectly entered requirements – what’s wrong with them?

 - Writing your own user story and feedback